tripl-to/proposal/README.md

 We would love to send this idea to the European Research Found.
 That founds are giving priority to collaborative projects between universities and several companies.
 I truly believe that frameworks is the ideal to develop a new industry standard that will change how we buy and trade our travels.
 I still believe that big players can help to develop this faster but I'm not going to wait.

 # Support

 Who can you help this idea grow?

 - Share it in the social media.
 - Share it in your company, university...
-- The idea is free to be copy and developed by anyone... and improved, of course, you can *send a PR!* if you want this document can be improve (I'm sure of it)
+- The idea is free to be copy and developed by anyone... and improved, of course, you can *send a PR!* if you want this document can be improve (We're sure of it)